Peter Tazelaar: Asia

 In August 1945 Tazelaar transferred to Ceylon to participate in the fight against Japan.
 He served in the same unit as Raymond Westerling.
 Tazelaar went independently to the Dutch East Indies.
 His mother lived there in a Japanese internment camp for women and children, Tjideng, in Java.

 Tazelaar joined the military police and was involved in the detection and interrogation of Indonesian freedom fighters.
 In March 1946 he was wounded and returned to the Netherlands.
 That year he married for the second time.

 Later life

 Tazelaar led an adventurous life after the war while working for KLM and Shell.
 In total, he married four times.
 He became known to the Dutch public after the release of the book Soldier of Orange and the subsequent 1977 film Soldier of Orange.
 Tazelaar died on 6 June 1993 at Hindeloopen.

+Among Tazelaar's descendants was the journalist and media proprietor Derk Sauer, who was his first cousin once removed.